Frank Dux is a lie, and we're very pissed off about it.

 You know the movie Bloodsport?
 No?
 Shame on you.
 It's the quintessential 1980s martial arts flick.
 Jean-Claude Van Damme (of course) stars as an American who travels to the Far East and defeats all comers in a top secret tournament.
 There's a montage and a catchy song.
 Van Damme does a split in the air.
 This movie has it all.

 Lies, lies, all lies.
 "Frank Dux" is an invention of Frank Dux, and he is as real as Santa Claus or the Tooth Fairy.
-For 40 years, Dux has spun tall tales of his endeavors, and Hollywood bought them, hook, like and sinker.
+For 40 years, Dux has spun tall tales of his endeavors, and Hollywood bought them, hook, line and sinker.
 And so did we, gullible viewers.
 So did we.

 Yet Dux goes on claiming that his tales are real.
 The reason no record of them exists?
 Because they are top secret!
 The trophy that he won overseas was manufactured down the road in California?
 Coincidence!
 The paper trail of the international organization that supposedly staged the tournament leads to Dux's house?
 Must be a mistake!